 Describe any types of controls that may be in place to ensure that information is handled in accordance with the uses described above.

-Version Date: May 1, 2021 Page 10 of 31 Example: Describe if training for users of the project covers how to appropriately use information.
+Example: Describe if training for users of the project covers how to appropriately use information.
 Describe the disciplinary programs or system controls (i.e. denial of access) that are in place if an individual is inappropriately using the information.